Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

-Curious to find out which US states pay the most for utilities?
-We researched energy bills, natural gas costs, water bills, and more to find out each state's average utility bill.
+Cost of living is one of the top concerns for Americans heading into the 2024 Presidential election.1 Depending on where you live, utility bills can account for up to almost 14% of your income each month.
+To find out which US states pay the most for utilities, we researched energy bills, natural gas costs, water and sewer bills, internet and phone costs, and more to find out each state's average utility bill.

 Sarah Cimarusti